 You’re abusing a drug or alcohol.
 You wish you could just quit.
 But addiction’s a disease of the brain that won’t let you.
 Every time you try to stop using, withdrawal symptoms cause you to start up again.

-Detox Meaning Change is Possible with Medical Supervision
+Safe Detox is Possible with Medical Supervision

 Detox means change.
-As you break the physiological addiction to a substance, you ready yourself for rehab.
+As you break your physiological addiction to a substance, you ready yourself for rehab.
 There, you find out what made you reach for drugs or alcohol in the first place.
 Then, you learn how to handle triggers and stressors better.

 How Rehab Ends the Psychological Addiction